 Know Your Reproductive Rights and Resources

 Every Floridian deserves the autonomy to make their own reproductive health decision because people, not politicians, need to be in control of their livelihoods.
+Unfortunately, abortion laws are incredible restrictive in Florida.

 For comprehensive information on understanding your rights, accessing care in Florida, and Congressional efforts to advance reproductive freedom, please refer to the resources below.